 Section 32 of the Income Tax Act for AY 2021-22 ensures mandatory tax deductions with regard to depreciation.
 That said, assessees can claim deductions after the fulfilment of certain conditions.
-Make sure to go through the write-up to get a clear idea about the details related to this Section.
+Make sure to go through the write-up to get a clear idea of the details related to this Section.

-Ans: As per Section 32 of the Income Tax Act, block of assets refers to an asset group falling under an asset class consisting of intangible and tangible assets.
+Ans: As per Section 32 of the Income Tax Act, a block of assets refers to an asset group falling under an asset class consisting of intangible and tangible assets.
 The Income Tax Department has categorised block of assets on the basis of nature, life, and usage of an asset.

 Ans: WDV (Written Down Value) as per the IT Act denotes: